 Close to 140 domains use FAN and most of them are connected directly, not through a reseller.
 That means Facebook has access to roughly 20% of the programmatic supply, which is better than ~ 80 percent of the ad exchanges in the top publishers.
-Facebook isn’t just taking a cut (from digital advertising) with its own properties.
-It is in the supply-side of the open internet.
+Facebook isn’t just taking a cut (from digital advertising) with its properties.
+It is on the supply-side of the open internet.

 That being said, we also need to consider the fact that publishers tend to work with more ad tech partners.

 Average accounts and Partners

 Most of the top publishers will experiment with several demand partners before settling for a few.

 On average, publishers in the top 2k cohort have 157 accounts with 40 ad tech partners.
 The number of accounts is large because of some publishers with extreme ads.txt files.

 Sidenote: We excluded the publishers with close to or more than 1000 lines in their ads.txt files.
 Still, there are many over 800 lines.

 Direct Vs. Resellers